-Ryan chose trans-equity as the topic for his portrait as he has been intimately involved in the trans equity movement and selected Britt and Ashley as they are community leaders and trans identifying service men with high ranks and accomplishments as well as regular patrons of the Saloon and very close friends to Ryan.
+Ryan Coit chose trans equity as the topic for his portrait, as he has been intimately involved in the trans equity movement.
+Ryan selected Britt and Ashley because they are community leaders, high-ranking trans-identifying service members, regular patrons of the Saloon and very close friends to Ryan.

 He wanted it to be about them.
 He knows so many will look up at the image and feel their power and courage.
 He knows this is what needs to happen.
 When people thank Ryan for putting the banner up, he tells them it was not his project, it is a Hennepin Theatre Trust project.
-It means a lot to them that we are putting our logo on it and shows that it is not just the saloon that supports them, but the extended community as well.
-He said they know who comes to pride and who supports them all year long.
-It is a deeply validating and moving gesture that we are partnering with the Saloon and giving Ryan this opportunity to use his photography to empower his subjects and tell their story.
+It means a lot to them that we are putting our logo on it and shows that it is not just the Saloon that supports them, but the extended community as well.
+He said they know who comes to Pride and who supports them all year long.
+It is a deeply validating and moving gesture that Hennepin Theatre Trust is partnering with the Saloon and giving Ryan this opportunity to use his photography to empower his subjects and tell their story.

 Meet the artist

 Ryan Coit is an international photographer exploring the human form and the world.
-For the past several years, his life and photography has been influenced by his involvement in the LGBTQ+ Community.
-Internationally recognized for presenting images that capture the beauty in all types of individuals expressing their sexuality and identity.
+For the past several years, his life and photography has been influenced by his involvement in the LGBTQ+ community.
+Ryan is internationally recognized for presenting images that capture the beauty in all types of individuals expressing their sexuality and identity.

 Meet the subjects

-Britt Sickmann, lives in Bloomington and has been serving the in the Army for 12 years.
+Britt Sickmann lives in Bloomington and has been serving the in the Army for 12 years.
 He is a member of the LGBTQ+ community in the Twin Cities, serving as the Vice President for Twin Cities T-Rexx and an associate member of the Twin Cities Sirens.
 For the first eight years in the Army, Sickmann was a chaplain assistant providing support and care for soldiers.
 Currently, he is a career counselor, helping soldiers advance their careers.
-Sickmann is also the youngest openly transgender SFC (Sargent First Class) in the Army.
+Sickmann is also the youngest openly transgender Sargent First Class in the Army.